Links

 Triggering & Scheduling

-You can happily run a sync manually, but that's not all that useful on its own.
+Running a sync manually is not that useful on its own.
 The real power of Census is having your syncs run automatically.
 Once you've got your sync up and running, you can configure your sync to run automatically in several ways:

 Schedules let you specify a time and frequency that Census can use to run your sync automatically.
 You can choose options from weekly all the way to Continuous, which means Census checks your source roughly every minute for new changes.